-When it comes to getting in shape fast, nothing beats rope jumping.
+When it comes to getting in shape fast, nothing beats jump ropes.
 Jumping rope to lose weight, burn calories and improve your cardiovascular fitness will get you to your goals faster than any exercise type.
-Rope jumping is the most convenient and cheapest exercise options.
-All you need is a quality jump rope and a couple of square feet of space and you’re good to go.
-In this article, we review the Top 10 jump ropes of 2019.
+Jump ropes are the most convenient and cheapest exercise options.
+All you need is the best skipping rope you've found for your needs, and a couple of square feet of space and you’re good to go.
+In this article, we review the best jump ropes of 2019.

 Patented Clip-on System